 I’m an intense and passionate person, and I love what I do for a living, so work is not an exception.
 I can come up as impatient (not my greatest skill), but I’m a firm believer that nothing is truly urgent in life.
 I’m quite laid back, so no stress, seriously!

 I’m someone assertive, transparent and an extrovert.
 It definitely translates in the way I’m interacting with others on Slack, in-person and definitely on Twitter.
 I will fight the status quo if I believe we can have a bigger impact, be more efficient and scale more.
 Try things, fail fast if needed and learn.
 Also, keep in mind that English isn’t my first language.
-My one request for you is to always assume I have the best intentions.
 My goal is never to offend anyone, and please, let me know if I do.

 I learned to be pretty good with work life balance.
 It means that I’m not checking my emails or Slack during the evenings or weekends when I’m not at an event.
 I also use the pomodoro technique, which means that I focus on tasks 25 minutes at the time.
 I avoid notifications as much as possible, but don’t worry, I always get back to everyone, no matter the medium.